meta-llama/prompt-ops/README.md

 3. **Run optimization**: Execute a single command to transform your prompt
 4. **Get results**: Receive a Llama-optimized prompt with performance metrics

+### Requirements

+To get started with llama-prompt-ops, you'll need:

+- Current Prompt: Your existing prompt that you want to optimize for Llama models
+- Dataset: A JSON file containing query-answer pairs for evaluation and optimization
+- Configuration File: A config file (config.yaml) specifying tool behavior, parameters, and optimization details (see [example configuration](configs/facility-simple.yaml))

 ## Quick Start (5 minutes)